 carried on the same breeze as all voices, hopes, and fears.

 In just that way I came to you, breezing around you,

 silking you like a light-seeking fluttery night moth,

 puzzle pieces of a stranger’s dream coalescing

 into the single mute voice of all strangers,

 just a sudden brush of lips against your cheek,

-and then your head turns, our eyes meet,
+and then your head turns, and then our eyes

-meet in the dark of the darkest heart,
+meet, meet in the dark of the inmost heart,

 the Source itself that makes everything shine,